bknyaz/autocnn_unsup/README.md

 ### CIFAR-10
 Test accuracy (%) on CIFAR-10 (400) with 400 labeled images per class and using all (50k) CIFAR-10 training data.
-In both cases we report average % for 10 random tests.
+In both cases we report average % for 10 tests.
 SVM committees consist of 12 models in case of 1 layer and 16 models in case of 2 layers (see code for details).

 Model                       | CIFAR-10 (400)    | CIFAR-10